New quantum discovery could lead to unhackable communication

 The research also indicates that increasing the number of dimensions in quantum entanglement dramatically reduces the time it takes to measure the results.

-Speaking on the results, Malik said that quantum technology is an “emerging area” in both academia and industry and that “our research is incredibly relevant to both.
+Malik said that quantum technology is an “emerging area” in both academia and industry and that this research is “incredibly relevant to both”.

-“In academia, it can help advance fundamental research, and in industry, it could help future quantum networks operate over global distances,” Malik said.
+“In academia, it can help advance fundamental research, and in industry, it could help future quantum networks operate over global distances,” he explained.

 Earlier this year, an international team of researchers tested a form of quantum cryptography based on high-quality quantum entanglement.